raku-community-modules/raku-bench/README.md

     JSON::XS (best) or JSON::PP (slower)
     List::MoreUtils

-You will need a Perl 6 compiler to run the `bench` interface (though you can benchmark the tests "manually" using the raw `timeall` and `analyze` Perl 5 scripts in a pinch).
+You will need a Raku compiler to run the `bench` interface (though you can benchmark the tests "manually" using the raw `timeall` and `analyze` Perl 5 scripts in a pinch).
 The author generally uses bleeding-edge Rakudo, but any Rakudo as of 2013.04 or later should do.
-Patches welcomed to make `bench` work well with other Perl 6 compilers.
+Patches welcomed to make `bench` work well with other Raku compilers.

-Your Perl 6 compiler will need the following modules installed:
+Your Raku compiler will need the following modules installed:

     JSON::Tiny
     Shell::Command

-If you have `panda` installed, you should already have these, as they are installed during the `panda` boostrap procedure.
+If you have `zef` installed, you should already have these, as they are installed during the `zef` boostrap procedure.

 You may also need to have some extra items in your PATH, such as a recent version of `mono`/`mono-sgen` for Niecza and `node`/`d8` for Perlito*/JS.